Who is qualified for an internship?

 In addition to the workplace requirements of your site supervisor, you will:

-- Keep a journal of your work and of your experiences on the job.
+- Reflect weekly on your work and your experiences on the job.

 - Write a three to five page assessment of and reflection on your experience as an intern.

-- Attend three internship meetings throughout the semester.
+- Attend the internship meeting at the beginning of the semester.

 How will an intern receive credit?